LazZiya/Docs/XLocalizer/v1.0/setup-json.md

 By [Ziya Mollamahmut](https://github.com/LazZiya)

 In some cases you may want to provide all `XLocalizerOptions` in a json file like `appsettings.json`.
-Simply read the configuration and bind it to `XLocalizerOptions` as below:
+Simply get the relevant configuration section and bind it to `XLocalizerOptions` as below:

 ````csharp
 services.AddRazorPages()